rajachinth/ecommerce_clientside_dev/README.md

 A normal user can place order and can view his past and current orders in his order list.

--> New user can register under sign-up route with membership details(`prime or non-prime`).
+▶ New user can register under sign-up route with membership details(`prime or non-prime`).

--> Every user should have a unique ID used to login, here we are checking for the duplicates in data-base before user sign-up, this helps to avoids duplicates user login ID's in database.
+▶ Every user should have a unique ID used to login, here we are checking for the duplicates in data-base before user sign-up, this helps to avoids duplicates user login ID's in database.

-->LoggedIn user can add products to his cart and place order and can also delete the order if required.
+▶ LoggedIn user can add products to his cart and place order and can also delete the order if required.

 ## Route Protection and Lazy Loading